Individual ASM Profiles & PK

 Lacosamide, Perampanel, Gabapentinoids, Clobazam, Ethosuximide

-- Lacosamide: enhances slow Na+ inactivation (complements fast-inactivation blockers); PR prolongation (ECG before starting); minimal interactions; IV for SE
+- Lacosamide: enhances slow Na+ inactivation (complements fast-inactivation blockers); PR prolongation (ECG before starting); atrial arrhythmia risk in elderly / structural heart disease; minimal interactions; IV for SE

 - Ethosuximide: T-type Ca2+; first-line CAE (Glauser et al.); absence seizures ONLY; GI side effects most common